 His first year was one of the most successful in the history of the Anderson University golf program, as the Trojans swept the 2004 conference tournament titles, claiming both the Men's and Women's CVAC titles at Foxfire Country Club in Pinehurst, N.C.
 Anderson’s Kathryn Adkins, the 2004 CVAC Women’s Player of the Year, won medalist honors in that inaugural tourney.

 In his first eight seasons, Neal directed the men's team to four NCAA Regional bids.
 During Neal’s tenure, the men’s program has produced eight All-Conference players, including CVAC Freshman of the Year award winner, Adam Sheriff in 2006, who went on to earn first-team all-conference accolades in three of his four seasons at AU.
 The Trojan men have achieved five tournament victories and held a national ranking of as high as No. 17.
-Neal has guided an impressive 14 women’s golfers to all-conference accolades, with Katie Eskew earning South Atlantic Conference Freshman of the Year honors in 2011.
+Neal has guided an impressive 16 women’s golfers to all-conference accolades, with Katie Eskew earning South Atlantic Conference Freshman of the Year honors in 2011.
+Tiffany Elam earned All-South Atlantic Conference honors following the 2017 campaign, with teammate Kate Hill capturing First-Team All-SAC accolades and being named Freshman of the Year.

 Adkins claimed Player of the Year honors on the women’s side in 2004, while most recently Neal guided a trio of Trojan golfers to All-Conference honors.
 Women's golfer Sophie Dembroski, along with teammate Laura Buyers and men's golfer Ryan Booth were named to the 2010 Conference Carolinas' All-Conference Teams.
 Dembroski carded a career-best second-round 70 en route to winning the Dana Rader Intercollegiate, hosted by Pfeiffer.